Norfolk and Western Class J (1941): Construction and design changes

 The second batch of six locomotives, Nos.
 605–610, was delivered in 1943 at a cost of $168,550 each without streamlined casings and lightweight side rods, due to the limitations on the use of certain materials during the war; classifying them as the J1s.
 Unlike the previous batch, which were equipped with multiple-bearing crossheads, the second batch were built with alligator types as the N&W felt they were more satisfactory.
 In 1944, the N&W were allowed to reclassified the J1s as Js with the lightweight rods and streamlined shrouding added.
 By the end of 1949, the class J locomotives had accumulated their age and required more running repairs in addition to their scheduled shoppings.

 In 1950, the last three locomotives, Nos.
 611-613, built on May 29, June 27, and July 24, respectively, costing $251,544 each.
 Additionally, they were marked as the last mainline steam passenger locomotives built in the United States.
 This also brought the total number of J class locomotives to fourteen.
 Unlike Nos.
 600-610, which had an arched tender deck, Nos.
 611-613's tender deck had a flat top straight shape.
 Nos.
 611-613 were also equipped with one-piece, cast steel pilot wheels, which were more economical than the spoke ones used on the previous batch.
 These new pilot wheels were applied to Nos.
 600-610 later on during subsequent shoppings in the early 1950s.
 Additionally, the third batch had their bell mounted behind the pilot on the fireman's side instead of on top of the boiler.
 This configuration would also apply to the early batches around 1953.

 In 1952, at the suggestion of Timken, the tandem coupling rods were discontinued.
 Nos.
-600, 604, 605, 607, 610, and 611, who were scheduled for their major shoppings, had their tandem rods located between the second and third drivers replaced with a single coupling rod so that the rods were set closer to the wheels to reduce the stress of longer crankpins on the fourth driver and requiring less maintenance.
+600, 605, 610, and 611, who were scheduled for their major shoppings during 1958, had their tandem rods located between the second and third drivers replaced with a single coupling rod so that the rods were set closer to the wheels to reduce the stress of longer crankpins on the fourth driver and requiring less maintenance.
 Around 1955, all of the J class locomotives' streamlined front end, underneath the bullet nose, was given access holes to give ventilation for the cross-compound air pumps from behind.

 The driving wheels were small for a locomotive that was able to pull trains at more than 100 mph.
 To overcome the limitation, the wheelbase was made extremely rigid, lightweight rods were used, and the counterbalancing was precise – so precise that it could theoretically allow the locomotives to reach speeds up to 140 mph without the rail damage that could have occurred with conventional designs.
 One drawback of this highly engineered powertrain was sensitivity to substandard track.